 Some of the many perks to using Outbrain include high-quality traffic, header/image testing and a trial period.
 One con worth mentioning is, during the last year they redefined their policies to make them stricter.

-An interesting feature with Epom is its collaborations with Millennial Media, AdMob and InMobi that allow it to reach a wider network of users.
+An interesting feature with Epom is the collaborations with Millennial Media, AdMob, and InMobi that allow it to reach a wider network of users.
 Additionally, it also allows you a 30 day trial period, giving you the opportunity to experiment before you invest.

 If your target demographic is Russia, go for it!
 Yandex has surprisingly low competition and provides a much cheaper alternative to other paid advertising.

 - Vibrant Media